aporeto-inc/trireme-lib/README.md

 The result of this approach is the decoupling of application segmentation from the underlying network IP addresses because this approach is centered on workload identity attributes and interactions between workloads.
 Application segmentation can be achieved simply by managing application identity and authorization policy.
 Segmentation granularity can be adjusted based on the needs of the platform.

 Trireme is a node-centric library.
 Each node participating in the Trireme cluster must spawn one instance of a process that uses this library to transparently insert the authentication and authorization step.
 Trireme provides the data path functions but does not implement either the identity management or the policy resolution function.
 Function implementation depends on the particular operational environment.
-Users of the have to provide PolicyLogic (ABAC “rules”) to Trireme for well-defined PUs, such as containers.
+Users have to provide PolicyLogic (ABAC “rules”) to Trireme for well-defined PUs, such as containers.

 [This example ](https://github.com/aporeto-inc/trireme/tree/master/example) is a straightforward implementation of the PolicyLogic for a simple use-case.